dvskhamele/ever-gauzy/README.md

 ### Production (SaaS)

-Ever® Gauzy™ Platform SaaS is available at <https://readylaunch.signimus.com>.
+School Gauzy Platform SaaS is available at <https://school.gauzy.com>.

 Note: it's currently in Alpha version/testing mode, please use it cautiously!